 South Africa’s labour force—over 24 million strong, per Stats SA’s Q4 2025 Quarterly Labour Force Survey—faces sky-high unemployment at 33.5%.
-But the fix isn’t new moonshots; it’s reorganizing around proven industrial sectors like electricity, roads, water & sanitation, mining, and automotive.
+But the fix isn’t new moonshots; it’s reorganizing around proven industrial sectors like electricity, roads, water & sanitation, mining, agriculture and automotive.

 These anchors employ millions and hold untapped potential.
 By redirecting skills, training, and incentives, we can shift underutilized workers into high-demand roles, sparking jobs and growth.
 Here’s how.